 - Indian Green Chutney – A fresh and vibrant herby chutney made with mint and cilantro.

-Below are step-by-step photos of how to make Batata Vada.
+Step-by-step photos of how to make Batata Vada.

-Keep cilantro and other stem-like fresh herbs in a bowl of water and cover with a plastic bag.
+PRO TIP – Keep cilantro and other stem-like fresh herbs in a bowl of water and cover with a plastic bag.
 This will keep for up to 2 weeks.

 Fresh, chopped herbs make any recipe more robust and fresh.
 Don’t be afraid to use fresh herbs by the handful.

 Mash the potatoes and spices together.
 This is really just a mashed potatoes on steroids type of situation.

 You can use a pastry cutter, potato masher or a bean masher.
 I have used all three.
 My favorite is the pastry cutter.

 Roll the mashed potatoes into a ball.
 By using starchy potatoes, the ball forms easily.

 Stir the garbanzo bean flour with the wet ingredients to make a thin batter.